-Shelby County Schools Written Hazard Communication Program
+Memphis Shelby County Schools (MSCS)

+Written Hazard Communication Program

-I. Introduction
+Introduction

-In order to comply with the Tennessee Hazardous Chemical Right-to-Know Law and the Occupational Safety and Health Act (Title 29 Code of Federal Regulations 1910.1200) Hazard Communication Standard, the following written Hazard Communication Program has been established for the Shelby County Schools.
+In order to comply with the Tennessee Hazardous Chemical Right-to- Know Law and the Occupational Safety and Health Act (Title 29 Code of Federal Regulations 1910.1200) Hazard Communication Standard, the following written Hazard Communication Program has been established for the Memphis Shelby County Schools.

-This program applies to all departments, divisions, schools, and/or work locations of the Shelby County Schools where employees may be exposed to hazardous chemicals under normal working conditions or during emergency situations.
+This program applies to all departments, divisions, schools, and/or work locations of MSCS where employees may be exposed to hazardous chemicals under normal working conditions or during emergency situations.
 Under this program, our employees will be informed of the contents of the Hazard Communication Standard, the hazards of chemicals with which they work, safe handling procedures, and measures to take to protect themselves from these chemicals, among other training elements.

-The Safety Officer/Advisor, has overall responsibility for the program, including to review, and update the program, as necessary.
-Copies of the program may be obtained from the Safety Advisor who keeps the program in the Shelby County Schools Risk Management Office.
+The Superintendent has overall responsibility for the program, including reviewing and update the program, as necessary.
+Copies of the program may be obtained from the Office of Risk Management who keeps the program for MSCS.

 The program will also be posted on the Risk Management web site for review as well.

-The Shelby County Schools Hazard Communication program includes provisions for the following:
+The Memphis Shelby County Schools Hazard Communication program includes provisions for the following:

+- Container Labeling

-Container Labeling Safety Data Sheets Employee Training and Information Hazardous Chemical List Chemicals in Unlabeled Pipes Informing Contractors
+- Safety Data Sheets

+- Employee Training and Information

+- Hazardous Chemical List

+- Chemicals in Unlabeled Pipes

+- Informing Contractors

-Finally, if after reading this program, you find that improvements can be made, please contact the Safety Advisor.
+Finally, if after reading this program, you find that improvements can be made, please contact the Office of Risk Management.
 We encourage all suggestions, because we are committed to the success of our written Hazard Communication Program.
 We strive for clear understanding, safe behavior and involvement in the program from every level of the district.